knpuniversity/symfony2-series/knpu/episode1/twig.md

 ***TIP
-If you want to get deeper with these types of tricks or want to help your frontend designer get started, check out our `Twig Screencast`_.
+If you want to get deeper with these types of tricks or want to help your frontend designer get started, check out our [Twig Screencast][Twig Screencast].
 ***

 ## Extending a Base Layout